OPEC Extends Production Cuts For 9 Months, To Shore Up Oil Prices

 Just last month, OPEC announced it was lowering its expectations for future world oil demand.

-The International Energy Agency, or IEA, also projects softening demand growth.
+The International Energy Agency also projects softening demand growth.
 The IEA says there are multiple factors, including "a warm winter in Japan, a slowdown in the petrochemicals industry in Europe, and tepid gasoline and diesel demand in the United States."

-But one factor looms large across the world, the IEA says: Concerns over the future of global trade.
+But one factor looms large across the world, the IEA says: concerns over the future of global trade.

 Economists expect the global economy to slow down over coming months and years.
 And the tensions between the U.S. and China — among other trade wars — have heightened concerns about an economic cooldown.

-Meanwhile, in the long-term, changes in transportation — particularly the rise of electric vehicles — and government policies designed to reduce the severity of global climate change could put put downward pressure on oil demand.
+Meanwhile, in the long term, changes in transportation — particularly the rise of electric vehicles — and government policies designed to reduce the severity of global climate change could put downward pressure on oil demand.

 However, analysts believe demand for oil has not peaked.
 While demand growth may be slowing down, the global appetite for oil is continuing to increase — just at a slower rate than OPEC and the IEA had previously anticipated.